Rajvardhan0406/Anti-Theft-Flooring-System-using-Raspberry-Pi-/README.md

 # Then reboot
 sudo reboot

-🛠️ Configuration
+Configuration
 Before running, update the following settings inside main.py:
-📧 Email Settings
+Email Settings
-pythonSENDER_EMAIL = "your_email@gmail.com"        # Your Gmail address
+pythonSENDER_EMAIL = "rv35715@gmail.com"        # Your Gmail address
-SENDER_PASSWORD = "your_app_password"         # Gmail App Password (not your login password)
+SENDER_PASSWORD = "raj12345"         # Gmail App Password (not your login password)
-RECEIVER_EMAIL = "receiver_email@gmail.com"   # Where alerts will be sent
+RECEIVER_EMAIL = "rv35715@gmail.com"   # Where alerts will be sent

-📌 How to get a Gmail App Password:
+How to get a Gmail App Password:

 Go to your Google Account → Security
 Enable 2-Step Verification